 ZARA, the fashion retailer, does this masterfully.
 The brand places a limited number of products on the shelf for short periods of time focusing only on what’s “hot”.
 The retailer is set up to respond to actual customer purchase behavior, rapidly increasing production of products that fly off the shelf and removing those that don’t.

-The success that ZARA has gained is a great case study for why you should place marketing at the center for your business strategy.
+The success that ZARA has gained is a great case study for why marketing should be the center of your business strategy.

 Customer Service Shifted to Customer Cultivation